adobe-platform/porter/docs/detailed_design/deployment-hooks.md

 Hooks are Dockerfiles meaning hook authors can choose any language or runtime.

-Hooks come in two forms:
+Hooks can be referenced in 2 ways:

-1. Dockerfiles that live in the `.porter/hooks/` directory
+1. By specifying the `dockerfile` for the hook
-1. git repos containing one or more Dockerfiles.
+1. By specifying a git `repo` to be cloned, a `ref` to be checked out, and `dockerfile` to be built and run.
 These are called plugins.

 All hooks are optional and will only be called if they exist.
 If they exist they must exit with a code of 0 to continue the deployment.
 Any non-zero exit code is